s-0-p-h-i-a/Arduino_Practice/Choose_LED_Photoresistor/Choose_LED_PR_Button_README.md

 This Arduino project lets the user control two LEDs using either a push button or a photoresistor.
 Each input source can turn on one LED individually, or both LEDs simultaneously blink when both inputs are active.
 The project explores **digital and analog input handling**, boolean logic, and multi-condition LED control in real time.

+### Digital Logic:

+This project served as basis for practicing applying digital logic and boolean algebra theory.
+See the [Digital Logic](./Digital_Logic) folder for combinational logic circuit simulation and boolean function analysis.

 ### Demo

 ![Breadboard with two LEDs, one button, and one photoresistor connected to Arduino UNO](./Diagrams/PR_button_small.gif)